 Stretches and Exercises for Longer-Lasting Relief:

-The tennis ball treatment for glutes may be effective in releasing this trigger point.
-Focus on using the ball near the front corner of the crest of your hip where it creates this referral pattern.
-If you aggravate it, stretch it under a hot shower. plant your foot and push your hip toward the aggravated side to stretch it.
+The tennis ball treatment for glutes can be effective in releasing this trigger point.
+Focus on using the ball near the front corner of the crest of your hip, where it creates this referral pattern.

 and any suggestions you might have.